All Episodes

 You know what?

-I got a suggestion for those of you at the LA Times.
+I got a suggestion for those of you at the L.A.
+Times.

 Let's cut to the chase.

-Go get an old-fashioned uh auction block and put it in a town square, put it somewhere where it looks like it's real, and just bring all these black people up there and auction them off and find out who it is that sells for the highest price.
+Go get an old-fashioned auction block and put it in a town square, put it somewhere where it looks like it's real, and just bring all these black people up there and auction them off and find out who it is that sells for the highest price.

-Which is a convenient trick for the LA Times to blame a bunch of white people for being racist.
+Now he's the magic negro, which is a convenient trick for the L.A.
+Times to blame a bunch of white people for being racist.

-Well, okay, let's find out who they're just get an auction block and grab as many blacks as you want to put them up there and let's start the sales, LA Times, and let's see who it is.
+Just get an auction block and grab as many blacks as you want to put them up there and let's start the sales, L.A.
+Times, and let's see who it is that fetches the highest price.

 Isn't that essentially the way they're approaching this?